- 1 egg, beaten

 - In a large bowl, combine the first 12 ingredients.
 Crumble beef over mixture and mix well.
 Shape into 10 patties.

-- Grill, uncovered, over medium-hot heat for 5-6 minutes on each side or until a thermometer reads 160° and juices run clear.
-Serve with the tomatoes, lettuce and onions if desired.
+- Grill, uncovered, over medium-hot heat for 5-6 minutes on each side or until meat is no longer pink.
+Serve with tomatoes, lettuce and onions if desired.
 Yield: 10 servings.

 Reviews forGluten-Free Grilled Burgers